 Please visit the Office of Financial Aid’s frequently asked questions page for information relating to tuition, loan disbursements and other financial aid questions.

 PCOM facilities will continue to comply with governmental guidelines and limit student access to common areas (such as the library, cafeteria, labs and gym).
-As a result, PCOM will not charge the comprehensive fee for the winter term.
+As a result, PCOM will not charge the comprehensive fee for the spring term.
 Parking fees will also be waived.

 This decision will be evaluated on a term-by-term basis.